 The Notes have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act") and may not be offered or sold in the United States of America or to, or for the account or benefit of, US persons (as defined in Regulation S under the Securities Act ("Regulation S")).
-The Notes will be offered and sold only in offshore transactions outside the United States of America in accordance with Regulation S and, subject to certain exceptions, may not be offered, sold or delivered within the United States of America or to, or for the account or benefit of, US Persons.
+The Notes will be offered and sold only in offshore transactions outside the United States of America in accordance with Regulation S and, subject to certain exceptions, may not be offered, sold or delivered within the United States of America or to, or for the account or benefit of, US persons.

-Information and opinions presented in the Information Statement were obtained or derived from public sources that the Arranger(s), the Dealer(s) or the professional advisors believe are reliable but make no representations as to the accuracy or completeness thereof.
-Any opinions, forecasts or estimates (if any) herein constitute a judgment as at the date of this Information Statement.
+Information and opinions presented in the Information Statement were obtained or derived from public sources that the Arranger(s), the Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates or the professional advisors believe are reliable but make no representations as to the accuracy or completeness thereof.
+Any opinions, forecasts or estimates (if any) herein constitute a judgment as at the Information Statement Date.
 There can be no assurance that future results or events will be consistent with any such opinions, forecasts or estimates.
 Past performance should not be taken as an indication or guarantee of future performance and no representation or warranty, express or implied is made regarding future performance.
 The price, value of and income from any of the securities or financial instruments mentioned in this Information Statement (if any) can fall as well as rise.
-Any opinions expressed in this Information Statement are subject to change without notice and may differ or be contrary to opinions expressed by other business areas or groups of the Arranger(s), the Dealer(s) or the professional advisors as a result of using different assumptions and criteria.
-Furthermore, the Arranger(s) or the Dealer(s) (and their respective directors, employees, representatives and agents) or any professional advisors accept no liability for any direct or indirect loss or damage incurred arising from the use of the material presented in this Information Statement, except as provided for by law.
+Any opinions expressed in this Information Statement are subject to change without notice and may differ or be contrary to opinions expressed by other business areas or groups of the Arranger(s), the Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates or the professional advisors as a result of using different assumptions and criteria.
+Furthermore, the Arranger(s) or the Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates (and their respective directors, employees, representatives and agents) or any professional advisors accept no liability for any direct or indirect loss or damage incurred arising from the use of the material presented in this Information Statement, except as provided for by law.

-All trademarks, service marks and logos used in this Information Statement are trademarks or service marks or registered trademarks or service marks of the Issuer.
-This Information Statement may not be reproduced without the prior written consent of the Issuer, the Arranger(s) or Dealer(s).
+All trademarks, service marks and logos used in this Information Statement are trademarks or service marks or registered trademarks or service marks of either the Issuer or its holding company, Capricorn Group Limited.
+This Information Statement may not be reproduced without the prior written consent of the Issuer, the Arranger(s) or Dealer(s), the JSE Debt Sponsor, the NSX Sponsor, their Affiliates.
 It may not be considered as advice, a recommendation or an offer to enter into or conclude any transactions.